-ST 202: Aug 3:0

-Energy Systems and Sustainability
+ST 202: Aug 3:0 Energy Systems and Sustainability Department: Centre for Sustainable Technologies Course Outcomes:

 1. The course provides an insight into various energy conversion technologies with emphasis on addressing the overall mass and energy balance.
 Efficiency of the conversion processes and comparison with various technologies; 2.
 Using low carbon energy, creating scenarios using techno-economic studies which could intervene into the policy decisions.